 There must not be any combustible materials behind the cooker, and there also must be no power points, alarm sensors or switches directly above it.
 Anything that is flammable near your appliance obviously presents a huge danger to you and those around you when your cooker is in use.

-Here at A&D Plumbing, we are proud to offer gas appliance installations of the highest standard for all of our customers.
+Here at A&D Plumbing Services, we are proud to offer gas appliance installations of the highest standard for all of our customers.
 Our fully registered and accredited experts can install, repair or replace your gas fire for you efficiently, professionally and safely, with a one hour response time available for those more urgent situations.